Tracking System Direct 12 Point Evaluation Process

 Testing For Quality

-Tracking System Direct (TSD) strives to bring products that demonstrate superior quality and excellence in the GPS tracking system market to consumers at wholesale prices.
+Tracking System Direct (TSD) strives to bring products that demonstrate superior quality and excellence in the GPS car tracking systems market to consumers at wholesale prices.
 Before any product is showcased on TSD it must first pass a rigorous hands-on inspection and evaluation process to validate the product is unique, reliable, accurate, easy to use and technologically advanced.

 The GPS tracking related product must exhibit all of the above attributes and still be affordable for the everyday consumer, business or professional before TSD will perform the 12-point evaluation and inspection process that is mandatory before any GPS product is displayed to consumers on the Tracking System Direct website.
 The 12-point evaluation and inspection process is comprised of 12 unique categories related to a GPS tracking system's functionality, quality and ease of use.